 Avoid Hard Orthotics

-Every muscle in the body (plus the Middle Ear) has what is known as proprioceptors.
+Every muscle and joint in the body (plus the Middle Ear) has what is known as proprioceptors.
 They are neurotransmitters – like nerve terminals – that send signals to and from the brain about the body’s balance, position and movement.
 Because the whole weight of the body is supported on the feet, and particularly the ankle joints, there are many proprioceptors there.
 So if the feet and ankle joints aren’t in their correct alignment, some of the proprioception signals from the feet to the brain will be compromised, causing muscle and postural compensatory effects that could result in muscle or joint pain anywhere in the body.

 Do you experience pain in the feet when you first get out of bed in the morning?
 It may last for only a few steps or a few minutes.
 If so, you’ve probably got Plantar Fasciitis.
 The plantar fascia is like a connective tissue or ligament that helps create the arch in your foot.
 It attaches to the front of the heel bone, to a fibrous covering of the bone called periosteum.
 When the feet and ankles are out of alignment, the plantar fascia begins to pull the periosteum away from the bone.
 Overnight (or after long periods off your feet), the body starts making repairs.
 Then you stand up (as in getting out of bed) and it damages those repairs, causing your pain.
 I can advise on options to avoid and/or correct Plantar Fasciitis.